 ADDITIONAL CONDITIONS OF EMPLOYMENT

-This position is designated by the Air Force as a testing designated position under the civilian drug-testing program.
-It is mandatory for the incumbent to refrain from the use of illegal drugs and misuse of prescription medication.
-If requested, the incumbent must submit to urinalysis testing.
+This vacancy is a testing designated position (TDP) under the Air Force civilian drug testing program.
+As a mandatory requirement for employment, the incumbent is to refrain from use of illegal drugs and

 Your latest resume will be used to determine your qualifications.

 To determine if you are qualified for this position, your resume will be reviewed and compared to your responses to the assessment questionnaire.

 Applicants, who disqualify themselves, will not be evaluated further.